-At a minimum, you should know how many years the company’s been in business, the number of employees, and their location, and read their business blurb.
+At a minimum, you should know how many years the company’s been in business, the number of employees, their location, and their value proposition.
 This may sound obvious, but knowing these basics is important.
-It helps me determine the type of problems this business is likely to face and helps me tailor my introduction.
-For example, a 10-person company’s business pain is very different from a 500-person company’s pain.
+It helps you determine the type of problems this business is likely to face and tailor your introduction.
+A 10-person company’s business pain is very different from a 500-person company’s pain.

-I dig for educational background, I examine their LinkedIn photos for clues to their personality and try to determine the most critical problems an executive in this role would have.
+I dig for educational background, I examine their LinkedIn photos for clues to their personality, and I try to determine the most critical problems an executive in this role would have.

 Calling an executive is theater.
 You have 15 seconds to capture their attention and demonstrate value.

 It’s important to sound powerful and in control.
-If you’re warm calling an executive, they won’t have any idea who you are and may not have heard of your company.
-It’s crucial to sound assertive -- executives are more likely to respond to someone who’s confident and authoritative than a rep who’s clearly nervous.
+The prospect may not have any idea who you are or what your company provides.
+It’s crucial to sound assertive — prospects are more likely to respond to someone who’s confident and authoritative than a clearly nervous rep.